 The Master’s of Philosophy is an extended postgraduate degree which is largely research-based - resulting in a thesis of up to 40,000 words - and can form the basis of a PhD.

 The University of Bradford also offers professional doctorates in Business Administration (DBA).

 The DBA is the pinnacle of management education involving rigorous, concentrated study, ongoing research practice and continual, practical assessment.

 With a DBA you can be considered a global expert in your field.

-A Master’s of Research trains you in methods of research in a specific academic field and can be good preparation for a PhD.
+A Master by Research trains you in methods of research in a specific academic field and can be good preparation for a PhD.

-At the University of Bradford current postgraduate students and members of the research community can undertake a MRes.
+At the University of Bradford, current postgraduate students and members of the research community can undertake an MRes.